chromium/chromium/docs/ozone_overview.md

 Running some test suites requires a Wayland server.
 If you're not running one you can use a locally compiled version of Weston.
 This is what the build bots do.
+Please note that this is required for interactive_ui_tests, as those tests use a patched version of Weston's test plugin.
 Add this to your gn args:

 ``` shell
 use_bundled_weston = true